 the nick sanders

-Somewhere a little closer to home (Nick's actual home in fact), hidden among the Welsh hills is the Expedition Centre.
+Somewhere a little closer to home (Nick's actual home in fact), hidden among the Welsh hills is his Expedition Centre.
+Run with his wife Dr. Caroline, we have approximately 10 weekends now available for biker and cycling groups.
+In the hills the narrow roads are nearly traffic-free and the Welsh landscape is extraordinarily beautiful.

 LATEST book: russia. mongolia. motorcycle. me.